Air pollution in South Korea

-Air pollution in South Korea has become an increasing threat to people and the environment.
+Air pollution in South Korea is an increasing threat to people and the environment.
 The air pollution comes from many sources, both domestic and international.
 Many forms of pollution have increased in South Korea since its rapid industrialization, especially in Seoul and other cities.
-According to the U.S. National Aeronautics and Space Administration (NASA), Seoul is amongst one of the world's cities with the worst air pollution.
+According to the U.S. National Aeronautics and Space Administration (NASA), Seoul is one of the world's cities with the worst air pollution.
 From 2009 and 2013, the city's mean PM10 were higher than in many of the largest metropolitan cities in the world such as: Los Angeles, Tokyo, Paris, and London.
 This has resulted in health and environmental problems.
 Koreans buy masks and air purifiers to breathe cleaner air, and are working to reduce the country's emissions.